Codecademy/docs/content/html/concepts/tags/terms/br/br.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`<br>`** tag represents a break in text.
-It is used when text needs to span multiple lines rather than being in-line, such as an address.
+The **`<br>`** element represents a break in text.
+It is used when text needs to span multiple lines rather than being in-line, such as in an address.

 ## Syntax